RayanBassetti/data-2020/README.md

 ### Front

+- Shortcuts :
+    - Can only save clients links

 - For the clients list :
     - Plan was to change the toolbar of the material-table, and to be able to change the clients lists by modifying the row/body components depending on the user input.
       For now, it's only a change between 3 components.